 North Head is the highest point, behind which there is a lighthouse and Tarn Flatt Hall where there is farmland with low hedgerows.
 Midway between North Head and South Head is a small, densely vegetated valley which meets the sea at Fleswick Bay.

-Black Guillemot numbers are becoming very low but they are regular and easily visible on the water at the base of the cliffs (try the area immediately north of Fleswick Bay or from the small beach itself).
+Black Guillemot numbers are low but they are regular and easily visible on the water at the base of the cliffs (try the area immediately north of Fleswick Bay or from the small beach itself).
 Atlantic Puffin also occurs in small numbers but Common Guillemot and Razorbill are much more numerous and breed along with Northern Fulmar, Kittiwake, Herring Gull and Great Black-backed Gull and Lesser Black-backed Gull.

 Also present on these cliffs are Common Kestrel and Little Owl, Rock Pipit, Jackdaw and Northern Raven.
 The scrub atop the cliffs has Stonechat and both Common Whitethroat and Lesser Whitethroat, Linnet and Corn Bunting and there are also breeding Grey Wagtail, Common Wren and Willow Warbler.